Become a teacher

 Having completed the training course and demonstrated one’s understanding and abilities, the student will be granted a certification to teach the F.M.
 Alexander Technique.
 This certification is recognized by affiliated societies around the world.

-The Montreal School of the Alexander Technique aims to also promote work exchanges between A.T. teachers of all experience through regular professional development opportunities as well as post graduate work.
+Alexander Technique BodyWise: Centered Learning aims to also promote work exchanges between A.T. teachers of all experience through regular professional development opportunities as well as post graduate work.

 Attention to the process of learning is more important than grabbing for results, more important still is the freedom from fear of failure.